Blind denoising diffusion models and the blessings of dimensionality: Conclusion

 \section{Conclusion}

 This work presents a comprehensive mathematical analysis and justification of blind denoising diffusion models, closing a gap in the literature.
-We identify \emph{low intrinsic dimensionality} of the underlying data distribution, which allows the denoiser to (implicitly) estimate noise level from an image, as a critical component underlying the success of these models both theoretically and empirically. {A key consequence is that, unlike e.g., DDPM, we prove that a constant stepsize schedule suffices to sample data distributions via BDDMs.} Moreover, we have shown that BDDM models can offer improved sample quality by avoiding errors due to mismatch in noise schedules.
-The use of BDDMs merit further investigation at larger scales, as well as in application to other downstream tasks such as fine-tuning and inverse problems.
+We identify \emph{low intrinsic dimensionality} of the underlying data distribution as a critical component underlying the success of these models both theoretically and empirically.
+Moreover, we have shown that BDDMs can offer improved sample diversity and quality by avoiding errors due to mismatch in noise schedules.
+The use of BDDMs merits further investigation at larger scales, as well as in application to other downstream tasks such as fine-tuning and inverse problems.